camunda-community-hub/camunda-8-helm-profiles/google/multi-region/active-active/README.md

 ##### Operate

-Operate has a defect for now and if the zeebe brokers negociation takes too long, Operate will look "healthy" but will not start the importer.
+Operate has a defect for now and if the zeebe brokers negotiation takes too long, Operate will look "healthy" but will not start the importer.
 You may need to delete the operate pod to force its recreation once the zeebe cluster is healthy.

 ##### Elasticsearch